 Community Medicine is concerned with the study of community health and with the medical sciences in the community.
-The subject entitled Community Medicine covers: community medicine, family medicine and general practice; health services administration; medical law and ethics; preventive medicine and epidemiology; rehabilitation medicine; human genetics; medical statistics.
+The subject entitled Community Medicine covers community medicine, family medicine and general practice; health services administration; medical law and ethics, preventive medicine and epidemiology; rehabilitation medicine, human genetics; medical statistics.

-The School teaches in the subjects Introductory Clinical Studies and Human Behaviour I and Human Behaviour II in the Bachelor of Medicine Bachelor of Surgery course (3800).
-It teaches Community Medicine in the Bachelor of Medicine Bachelor of Surgery course and the combined Science and Medical course (3820).
+The School teaches in the subjects Introductory Clinical and Behavioural Studies and Human Behaviour II in the Bachelor of Medicine Bachelor of Surgery degrees course (3800).
+It teaches Community Medicine in the Bachelor of Medicine Bachelor of Surgery degrees course and the combined Science and Medicine course (3820).